-Diagnose and solve issues in your Time Series Insights environment
+Diagnose and solve issues in your Azure Time Series Insights Gen1 environment

-This article describes some issues you might encounter in your Azure Time Series Insights environment.
+This article describes issues that you might encounter in your Azure Time Series Insights environment.
 The article offers potential causes and solutions for resolution.

-Learn about common Time Series Insights customer challenges and mitigations.
+Learn about common Azure Time Series Insights challenges and mitigations

-No data in the Azure Time Series Insights explorer might occur for several common reasons:
+If no data is appearing in the Azure Time Series Insights explorer, consider these common causes.

-For an IoT hub in Azure IoT Hub, you must provide the key that has service connect permissions.
-Select either the iothubowner or service policies since both have service connect permissions.
+For an IoT hub in Azure IoT Hub, you need to provide the key that has service connect permissions.
+Select either the iothubowner or service policy.
+Both have service connect permissions.

-For an event hub in Azure Event Hubs, you must provide the key that has listen permissions.
-Either of the read or manage policies will work because they both have listen permissions.
+For an event hub in Azure Event Hubs, you need to provide the key that has listen permissions.
+The read and manage policies will both work because they both have listen permissions.

-Cause C: the consumer group provided isn't exclusive to Time Series Insights
+Cause C: The provided consumer group isn't exclusive to Azure Time Series Insights

-When data appears only partially and the data appears to be lagging, you should consider several possibilities.
+When data appears only partially and the data seems to be lagging, consider these possible issues.

 Throttling is a common issue when environments are provisioned after you create an event source that has data.
 Azure IoT Hub and Azure Events Hubs store data for up to seven days.
-Time Series Insights always start with the oldest event in the event source (first-in, first-out, or FIFO).
+Azure Time Series Insights always starts with the oldest event in the event source (first-in, first-out, or FIFO).

-For example, if you have 5 million events in an event source when you connect to an S1, single-unit Time Series Insights environment, Time Series Insights reads approximately 1 million events per day.
-It might look like Time Series Insights is experiencing five days of latency.
-However, what's happening is that the environment is being throttled.
+For example, if you have 5 million events in an event source when you connect to an S1, single-unit Azure Time Series Insights environment, Azure Time Series Insights reads approximately 1 million events per day.
+It might look like Azure Time Series Insights is experiencing five days of latency.
+But what's happening is that the environment is being throttled.

 If you have old events in your event source, you can approach throttling in one of two ways:

 - Provision a larger environment size (number of units) to increase the throughput of old events.
-Using the preceding example, if you increase the same S1 environment to five units for one day, the environment should catch up within a day.
-If your steady-state event production is 1 million or fewer events per day, you can reduce the capacity of the event to one unit after it catches up.
+In the preceding example, if you increase the same S1 environment to five units for one day, the environment should catch up within a day.
+If your steady-state event production is 1 million or fewer events per day, you can reduce the event capacity to one unit after Azure Time Series Insights catches up.

-The throttling limit is enforced based on the environment's SKU type and capacity.
+The enforced throttling limit is based on the environment's SKU type and capacity.
 All event sources in the environment share this capacity.
-If the event source for your IoT hub or event hub pushes data beyond the enforced limits, you see throttling and a lag.
+If the event source for your IoT hub or event hub pushes data beyond the enforced limits, you'll experience throttling and a lag.

-The following figure shows a Time Series Insights environment that has an SKU of S1 and a capacity of 3.
+The following figure shows an Azure Time Series Insights environment that has an SKU of S1 and a capacity of 3.
 It can ingress 3 million events per day.

-As an example, assume an environment ingests messages from an event hub.
-The daily ingress rate is ~67,000 messages.
+Imagine an environment that ingests messages from an event hub.
+It has a daily ingress rate of about 67,000 messages.
 This rate translates to approximately 46 messages every minute.

 An S1 SKU environment that has a capacity of 3 can ingress only 2,100 events every minute (1 million events per day = 700 events per minute at three units = 2,100 events per minute).